acoli-repo/acoli-glosser/README.md

 > cat MY-INPUT.conll | cut -f 1 | python3 glosser.py MY-DICT.tsv | cut -f 1,7 > MY-ANNOTATION.conll

 The first call to cut eliminates existing annotations other than the string itself, the second call to cut eliminates the unnecessary Glosser columns.

+Aside from the production mode, we also provide an evaluation mode.
+Then, it doesn't read from stdin, it sets a fraction (here 10%) of the training data apart and aims to predict these analyses by Glosser inference:

+> python3 glosser.py dict.tsv -e 0.1

+Note that this evaluates type accuracy, token accuracy would be higher.
+Also not that we consider only full matches as true positives.
+This is primarily meant to select the best prediction heuristic.
+For real evaluation, annotate data and perform evaluation on that.